furiousOyster/software-defined-org/README.md

 > `prs, branches, merges === chain forks and merges`
 > `git submodules === read joins`
 > `ability to create issues === write join access`

+## A note on humanity
+It is very important to draw the distinction between the functions required by the organization, and the human beings supplying those functions.
+The functions are cold and precise, but the humans warm and approximate.
+We encourage humans to rotate functions periodically, and value most continual improvement in clean execution of function, and strict adherence to the cross function API that makes the organization work.